Preparing for a Vision Plan and Medical Insurance Billing Audit

 Filing the same claims multiple times by changing the National Provider Identifier (NPI) and Tax ID number for different providers just to get paid.

 Performing too many tests on patients that are not medically necessary.
 Insurance payors perceive this as fraudulent billing.
-The CMS Medicare Fraud & Abuse: Prevent, Detect, Report Booklet provides resources and guidance that help protect the Medicare Program, your patients, and your practice.

-Clearly document the patient’s history, exam, assessment, and plan.
+Document the patient’s history, exam, assessment, and plan.
 When you document the chief complaint, provide a concise description of the problem, laboratory test, and the number of units performed—this will help if you are ever audited.
 A missing chief complaint can result in a claim denial based on incorrect levels of care.

-Confirm that the diagnosis and procedure codes are correct or the patient identifier and/or provider identifier (NPI) isn’t missing or incorrect.
+Confirm that the diagnosis and procedure codes are correct or that the patient identifier and/or provider identifier (NPI) isn’t missing or incorrect.
 Don’t forget to indicate the number of units performed.

 Evaluate medical documents and physician notes to ensure you are not undercoding or overcoding services and procedures.
+Avoid performing unnecessary tests (not medically necessary).

 Remain diligent with Local Coverage Determinations (LCD) and Medicare Administrative Contractors (MAC) in your area and sign up to receive payer listserv updates.